tachtler/dovecot-backup/README.md

 # dovecot-backup
-Dovecot backup shell script for saving emails for every mailbox to its own tar.gz file.
+Dovecot backup shell script for saving emails for every mailbox from dovecot to its own tar.gz file.

 This simple bash/shell script saves all emails
 - from all mailboxes/user accounts